By Long S. Le and Shawn Vecellio

 For those interested in doing the decision scenario utilizing Gardner’s Five Minds for the Future, apply the following instruction.

-In analyzing the scenario, synthesize and articulate the inferences of the political, economic, socio-cultural, and technological (also known as PEST) factors that impact how Uber does business in India, specifically in a manner that would provide enough disciplinary knowledge for informed decision-making.
+In analyzing the scenario, synthesize and articulate the inferences of the political, economic, socio-cultural, and technological (also known as PEST or PESTEL) factors that impact how Uber does business in India, specifically in a manner that would provide enough disciplinary knowledge for informed decision-making.
 Additionally, considering yourself as a part of the Uber leadership team in India, recommend decisions and proposed actions that creatively, respectfully, and/or ethically address the relevant PEST factors that could improve or re-strategize the business situation.

 The challenges of placing students in complex real-life decision scenarios include making a space for structured and protracted discussions.
 For students who are looking for the right answer(s) for Uber in India, it should be emphasized that international business is not (yet) a science.
 Rather, management and problem-solving in international business are more of a process and a practice.
 Thus, students should reflect deeply on whether their criteria have a logical sequence (i.e., based on the PEST factors) and/or their decisions contain competing objectives, and consider how to be agile when their proposed action plans are subjected to major contingencies (e.g., current conditions and potential events) related to Uber or in India.
 To keep this case study ongoing and help students develop critical reflective practice or deeper case-based experience, faculty could deploy additional case studies of Uber in a different country (e.g., Mexico, Brazil, Saudi Arabia) either within the course or on a written exam.